fcardinaux/chess-move-generator.js/building.md

 Three parameters are possible:

-* j: use the clojure compiler
+* j: use the closure compiler
 * y: use the yui compressor
 * t: run unit tests